Sr Research Analyst

 Roles and Responsibilities

-Samantha Searle, Ph.D., covers research that helps organizations to succeed in business transformation and process management.
-In particular, she focuses on use of metrics to improve decision making and drive business outcomes.
-Another key area of her research describes business transformation and process-related roles, including the business process director and business outcome owner, as well as the skills required.
-She also covers how to overcome issues relating to process governance and ownership to improve your chances of achieving the desired strategic business outcomes.
-She leverages her previous experience in academia and consulting to research best practices in applying business transformation and process management to your organization and advise clients on how to develop the right approach for their organization, especially when dealing with Big Change.
+Samantha Searle, Ph.D., covers research that helps organizations succeed in technology and innovation, enterprise architecture, digital business transformation and business process management.
+Her main coverage areas include technology innovation and trends (including the annual Top 10 Strategic Technology Trends research) and enterprise architecture tools.
+Another key area of her research describes business transformation and process/BPM-related roles, metrics, skills and governance.
+She also covers enterprise business process modeling and analysis tools.
+Ms. Searle leverages her previous experience in academia and consulting to research best practices in applying technology innovation, enterprise architecture and business process management for client organizations.
+She advises clients on how to develop the right approach for their organization, especially when embarking on digital business transformation.

 Areas of Coverage